The monodromy groups of lisse sheaves and overconvergent $F$-isocrystals: Notation and conventions

 \section{Notation and conventions}

 We fix a prime number $p$ and a positive power $q$.
 Let $\Fq$ be a field with $q$ elements and $\F$ an algebraic closure of $\Fq$.
 For every positive integer $s$ we denote by $\Fqs$ the subfield of $\F$ with $q^s$ elements.
-If $k$ is a field we will say that a separated scheme of finite type over $k$ is a \textit{variety} over $k$.
-A \textit{curve} will be a one dimensional variety.
-We denote by $X_0$ a smooth variety over some finite field $k$.
-If $k$ is not specified, then it is assumed to be $\Fq$.
-In this case, we denote by $X$ the extension of scalars $X_0\otimes_{\Fq}\F$ over $\F$.
-In general, we denote with a subscript $_0$ objects and morphisms defined over $\Fq$, and the suppression of the subscript will mean the extension to $\F$.
-We write $k_{X_0}$ for the algebraic closure of $\Fq$ in $\Gamma(X_0,\calO_{X_0})$.
-Sometimes it will be useful to consider $X_0$ as a variety over $k_{X_0}$, just changing the structural morphism.
+We say that a separated scheme of finite type over a field $k$ is a \textit{variety} over $k$.
+When we do not specify $k$ it means that we take $\Fq$ as a base field.
+Note that for us a variety is not necessarily irreducible.
+A \textit{curve} for us is a one dimensional variety.
+We will mostly denote by $X_0$ a smooth variety over $\Fq$.
+When $X_0$ is connected we will sometimes consider $X_0$ as a variety over $k_{X_0}$, the algebraic closure of $\Fq$ in $\Gamma(X_0,\calO_{X_0})$.
+We denote by $X$ the extension of scalars $X_0\otimes_{\Fq}\F$ over $\F$.
+In general, we denote with a subscript $_0$ objects and morphisms defined over $\Fq$, and the suppression of the subscript will mean the base change to $\F$.